ibois-epfl/TSlam/dev_log/README.md

 - Seems to come out when inconstency introduced in the scene, I guess it's doing optimization on the map.
     - During Mapping
         - ✔️ 2-phase mapping, which reduce this situation, but may still happen
             > Made a python script to do the experiment.
-This should work.
+It should be converted into the C++ version later.
         - Move the code cause the lag into another thread, and let the main thread keep going => but this probably causes problem
         - This mostly happens when the timber is moved, so
             - Mapping with only the markers: tried, the accuracy is not good